-On June 11, myself and seven other rogue bloggers will walk the 34 miles from Winchester Cathedral to Woodlarks.
-I can now say that I will complete the walk after yesterday’s training effort of 23 miles.
-But that is three weeks away so now is a great time to sponsor me HERE.
-To encourage you to donate, let me tell you about the pain of yesterday and show you the reason: the cows, or bulls as they were advertised.
+On June 11, I, along with seven other rogue bloggers, will walk the 34 miles from Winchester Cathedral to Woodlarks.
+I can now say that, after yesterday’s training effort of 23 miles, I will complete the walk.
+But that is three weeks away, so now is the time to sponsor me, HERE.
+As a means of encouragement, let me tell you about yesterday’s pain, and show you the reason: the cows, or bulls, as they were advertised.

-The going was firm so no mud to wade through and I made normal ponts of note, 1 hour, 2 hours, 3 hours, in record time.
-The church below was spotted at 2 hours 36 minutes though it is normally just past the three hour mark.
+The going was firm, so no mud to wade through, and I made normal points of note – 1 hour, 2 hours, 3 hours etc – in record time.
+I spotted the church below at 2 hours 36 minutes, though it is normally just past the three-hour mark.

 But they simply followed me along the river on the other side of the fence, cutting off any escape back to the field.

-An old country man in a hat and carrying a stick walked in the field towards myself and the bulls.
+An old countryman in a hat and carrying a stick walked in the field towards me and the bulls.
 Are these yours?
 I asked.
 No said he.
 But are you not afraid of the bulls?
 I asked.
 He put me straight.
-They were heiffers but he said that when not coming to say hello they could charge after people.
+They were heifers but he said that when not coming to say hello they could charge after people.
 That is why I shall stay on this side I said smugly and the man strode off, no doubt laughing to himself about the posh twit who, he knew, was minutes from his downfall.

-By the time I was at the other side I was bleeding from cuts up and down my forearms.
+By the time I was on the other side, I was bleeding from cuts up and down my forearms.
 But that was only the appetizer.

 But I was in agony.
 My arms were buzzing and stinging as if thousands of ants were crawling all over them.
 The blood had just about stopped flowing when I got home but there are cuts and grazes across my arms.
 I did some lawn mowing until the Mrs pitched up with some pills supplied by her mother, a retired Shipman, and she sent me to bed until the pain eased and I could be sent off to make supper.